Stillpoint-Software/shared-workflows/README.md

 Creates/updates a **draft** GitHub Release for the provided tag.
 Builds notes from `CHANGELOG.md` (falls back to commit list + compare link).

+NOTE: If the repo has restrictsions that a pull request is required to update branch, then this workflow will fail.
+You will need to use the "Create Release" workflow on the develop branch and then create a pull request to main.

 **Reusable:** `.github/workflows/prepare_release.yml`
 **Inputs:** `target_branch`, `tag`, optional `prerelease`, `draft` (default true)